-The mathematical tasks were verified on high schools in Spring 1998, and on the Faculty of Economy, Technical University of Ostrava in September 1998.
+The mathematical tasks were verified on high schools in spring 1998 and on the Faculty of Economy, Technical University of Ostrava in September 1998.
 For more details see [1].

-5.2 Experiences
+3.2 Experiences with real Entry Exam

-The IT support was tested at the same time, as the mathematical tasks, see previous section.
+The IT support and mathematical tasks were successfully used at the first time for entry exam in 1999.
 The printed form of tests was used.
 This section gives the outline of useful results and remarks.

-The number of prepared tests was 250; twenty categories per task; one task per category; five answers per task; 3, 0, -1 points for right, none, and wrong answer respectively.
-Filled tests were 136.
-30 MB of disk space were used for PostScript files.
-Hewlett-Packard LaserJet 5M with PostScript and 8 MB RAM printed the tests 3 hours.
+The number of prepared tests was 4000; twenty categories per task; one task per category; five answers per task; 3, 0, -1 points for right, none, and wrong answer respectively.
+Time for printing and binding of tests is approximately 40 hours for one person and Hewlett-Packard LaserJet 4000NT PostScript printer.
 Tests were 5 to 7 pages long, depends on a number of figures.
+The used disk space for tests was less than 0.5 GB.